 Aligning Metrics in SASB Standards

 When formulating accounting metrics for its disclosure topics, the SASB Standards Board and Technical Staff considered the existing body of reporting standards and uses existing metrics whenever possible.
-SASB references metrics already in use by industry, from more than 200 entities, such as WHO, CDP, EPA, OSHA and industry organizations such as ICAO, IPIECA, EPRI and GRESB.
-Aligning SASB standards with existing reporting standards avoids additional costs for companies and aligns SASB’s work with global corporate transparency efforts.
+SASB Standards reference metrics already in use by industry, from more than 200 entities, such as WHO, CDP, EPA, OSHA and industry organizations such as ICAO, IPIECA, EPRI and GRESB.
+Aligning SASB Standards with existing reporting standards avoids additional costs for companies and aligns SASB Standards with global corporate transparency efforts.